I am interested in the 'memory' of land.

 Honoring the Ancestors was the first labyrinth, historically, to be created in in animal form.
 The glyph honors the early indigenous farmers of the Rock River Valley.
 The idea for the image reaches back in Northwest Illinois' geographical heritage to the earliest settlers, who left behind artificial mounds in circular, oval, and animal forms during 600-1300 A.D.
 These symbols are strongly connected to the natural resources of the land.
 The Turtle effigy mound in Rockford, IL, is the only one intact in the state on public lands.

 Songlines are stories encoded in the landscape.
 They are paths the ancestral spirits followed in the original journeys across the land.
 A songline consists of many small songs recounting one long Creation myth.
 It is believed the Dreamtime Ancestors brought into being all forms of life.
 It is a priviledge to honor all the Ancestors thru song and music, and walking the land.
 These songs renew the land by celebrating the spiritual bond which continues to exist between the ancestral beings and all created life.

-I am most interested in the potential of site-specific work to create non-traditional labyrinths, sacred paths and "songlines" to activate the human body and the Earth body.
+I am inspired by the potential of site-specific work to create sacred paths and "songlines" to activate the human body and the Earth body.

 The Dancing Spider Wheel reflects the inter-relatedness of all beings on earth.
 Through the ancient universal medicine of the spider we can weave a future honoring our relationship to the land, respecting our resources, and creating new wheels of life.
 Finished on the spring solstice of 2003, it was used for a medicine wheel ceremony using the four wheels of the spider.
 The design was inspired by a water spider carved in an artifact discovered at the Cahokia archaelogical site.